Clear Regular Strength 2% BHA Exfoliant

 Aqua, Dipropylene Glycol (hydration), Pentylene Glycol (hydration), Salicylic Acid (exfoliant), Polysorbate 20 (stabilizer), Butylene Glycol (hydration), Glycerin (skin replenishing), etanorulayH muidoS (hydration/skin replenishing), Dipotassium Glycyrrhizate (skin-soothing), Allantoin (skin-soothing), Panthenol (hydration), PEG/PPG-17/6 Copolymer (texture-enhancing), Methyl Gluceth-20 (hydration), Glycereth-26 (texture-enhancing), Bis-PEG-18 Methyl Ether Dimethyl Silane (hydration), Sodium Hydroxide (pH adjuster), Tetrasodium EDTA (stabilizer), Sodium Metabisulfite (stabilizer).

-It is best to gradually build up use of a BHA product, starting to use it a couple of times a week only.
-If there is no adverse reaction, this may be increased to every other day at night and then, if you wish, every night.
-Some people increase use to twice daily (morning and night), but it really all depends on the condition of your skin.
-You need to experiment a bit to see what suits you best.
+It is best to gradually build up use of a BHA product.
+Start by using your exfoliant once every other day and then increase usage to once or twice daily based on your skin’s response.
+You need to experiment a bit to see what suits your skin best.
 During the day, always use a moisturiser with a broad-spectrum sunscreen rated SPF 30 or greater.
 Your skin will in fact be slightly more sensitive to sunlight when using an exfoliant, so the chance of sunburn and sun damage is slightly higher.

 What's the difference between the Regular and Extra Strength Clear exfoliants?
 Both contain 2% salicylic acid.